wissol/eo/words-eo-en.md

 * sa: child
 * saifa: fun, happy
 * saifak: to have fun
+* saifo: party (saifok: to be in a party, to throw a party)
 * saat: a lot, many, too much, some big quantity of stuff
 * saife: boy
 * saifi: girl
+* sak: to play, to be a child
 * saa: waves
 * sek: to stay
 * ser: young